Laver Close, Nottingham, Nottinghamshire NG5 7LS

 Science Lead: Miss L Thurman

-Hello, I'm Miss Laura Thurman, the science lead here at Coppice Farm Primary School, also leading history and teaching Year 6.
+Hello, I'm Miss Laura Thurman, the science lead here at Coppice Farm Primary School, also leading history, PSHE and overseeing our curriculum.
 Science has always been my passion, igniting curiosity and fostering critical thinking in young minds.
 At our school, I believe in the importance of teaching science well from an early age.
 It's not just about learning facts; it's about nurturing future scientists who can understand the world around them, ask questions, and seek answers.
 Science education in primary schools lays the foundation for lifelong learning and empowers students to tackle challenges with confidence and creativity.
 Join us on our journey of discovery and exploration!

 INTENT